adithirgis/pollucheck/README.md

 ## Author credit statement

-Adithi R. Upadhya created the package, Meenakshi Kushwaha supervised and will maintain, Pratyush Agrawal contributed to designing, testing the app and data collection while Sreekanth Vakacherla designed and supervised.
+Adithi R. Upadhya created the package, Meenakshi Kushwaha supervised and will maintain.
+Pratyush Agrawal contributed to designing, testing the app and data collection while Sreekanth Vakacherla designed and supervised.
 All the authors contributed to the manuscript.